Improving Your Child’s Sleep, So You Can Sleep Better Too

 Never be afraid of bedtimes that seem to be on the earlier side.
 Earlier bedtimes help prevent a second wind.
 Second winds make make it more difficult for your child to fall asleep.

-Teach Self Soothing Skills – Improving Your Child’s Sleep
+Teach Self Soothing Skills – Improve Your Child’s Sleep

 Many people believe that being able to sleep is natural and that some children sleep well and other’s don’t.
 Sleep is in fact a learnt skill.
 Our children need to be taught the ability to fall asleep and stay asleep without any help from us.